Academic Integrity & Misconduct

 If you are unclear or have any questions, please speak with your personal tutor first.

-For more definitions of types of Academic Misconduct please see Appendix 1 of our Academic Integrity & Misconduct Guidance.
+For more definitions of types of Academic Misconduct please see Appendix 1 of our Academic Integrity and Misconduct Guidance.

 Useful resources